quandl/quandl-excel-windows/README.md

 ### Preparation

 1. Follow the instructions list in `Development` section above to setup the project and its basic dependencies.
-2. Copy this file [Microsoft .NET Framework 4.6.1 Web.prq](Microsoft .NET Framework 4.6.1 Web.prq) to folder C:\Program Files (x86)\InstallShield\2015LE\SetupPrerequisites
+1. Copy this file [Microsoft .NET Framework 4.6.1 Web.prq](Microsoft .NET Framework 4.6.1 Web.prq) to folder C:\Program Files (x86)\InstallShield\2015LE\SetupPrerequisites
-2. Copy and say yes to overwrite both VSTO package `.pqr` files to folder C:\Program Files (x86)\InstallShield\2015LE\SetupPrerequisites
+1. Copy and say yes to overwrite both VSTO package `.pqr` files to folder C:\Program Files (x86)\InstallShield\2015LE\SetupPrerequisites
+1. Install Redistributables
+	1. Start Visual Studio as Admin
+	1. Expand the Quandl.Excel.Addin.Setup project
+	1. Click `2 -> Specify Application Data -> Redistributables`
+	1. In the new window that opens, right click on any item an click `Download All Required Items`

 ### Releasing

 1. Ensure the setup project is signed `Quandl.Excel.Addin.Setup -> 6 Prepare for Release => Releases => SingleImage => Signing`
   * See [SIGNING](SIGNING.md)
-2. Navigate to `Quandl.Excel.Addin.Setup -> 1 Organize Your Setup => General Information`
+1. Navigate to `Quandl.Excel.Addin.Setup -> 1 Organize Your Setup => General Information`
   1. Change the product code (use the helper - `{...}`)
-  2. Bump the version number.
+  1. Bump the version number.
     * Be sure to leave the upgrade code untouched.
-3. Navigate to the `Quandl.Excel.Addin -> Properties => Publish` and update the version to match the setup version.
+1. Navigate to the `Quandl.Excel.Addin -> Properties => Publish` and update the version to match the setup version.
-4. Navigate to the `Quandl.Shared.Modules -> Utilities => ReleaseVersion` and update the version to match the setup version.
+1. Navigate to the `Quandl.Shared.Modules -> Utilities => ReleaseVersion` and update the version to match the setup version.
-5. Switch your `Run Mode` to `release` instead of `debug`
+1. Switch your `Run Mode` to `release` instead of `debug`
-6. Right click solution file and select `Rebuild Solution`
+1. Right click solution file and select `Rebuild Solution`
-7. Select the `Quandl.Excel.Addin.Setup` project and in the topbar `InstallShield LE` menu select `Open release folder` to find your setup.exe file.
+1. Select the `Quandl.Excel.Addin.Setup` project and in the topbar `InstallShield LE` menu select `Open release folder` to find your setup.exe file.

 Things to note:

 * UnRegisterAddin must have code `1501` in the `.isl` file.
 * Be sure to bump the version AND change your product code number under `Organize Your Setup` => `General Information`.
 This is necessary for a seemless upgrade.
 * Allow of our dependencies have been listed as `web` dependencies to keep our installer small.
-  * Should you need to install them locally you can do that navigating to `Quandl.Excel.Addin.Setup -> 2 Specify Application Data => Redistributables`.
-You will need to do this in Visual Studio as an admin.
 * we are using [Markdown.XAML](https://github.com/theunrepentantgeek/Markdown.XAML) to generate the flowdocument from the github markup.
 For more info check out the github page.
+* When testing, if your plugin does not appear in Excel, check that it was not added to the `Disabled Items` list.
+To check:
+	* Open Excel
+	* Click `File -> Options -> Add-Ins`
+	* Under the `Manage` dropdown, select `Disabled Items` and click `GO`
+	* Enable any instance of the Quandl Add-In that appear there

 ## Unit testing